NIEM/NIEM.github.io/reference/domain-modeling-guide/content/index.md

 ## How to name, define, and structure data components

 ### Identify data requirements

 NIEM was designed to share information across domains (communities of interest or lines of business).
-You can certainly consider both internal and external data requirements, but you definitely should identify data requirments for sharing information with communities and organizations outside your own.
+You can certainly consider both internal and external data requirements, but you definitely should identify data requirements for sharing information with communities and organizations outside your own.
 Ask yourself who you share your information with outside your domain?
 Also, who from outside your domain shares information that you need?

 It helps to identify or develop simple scenarios, and within those scenarios identify common use cases for sharing information.
 It also helps to examine existing database schemes, data dictionaries, XML schemas, flat files, paper/electronic forms, workflows, etc. for data requirements.
 Such data sources can provide insights into what data is currently shared and how.

 There are likely many variances in data names and definitions that already exist in the sources.
 To create a good domain model it is necessary to harmonize, i.e., decide on a single name, definition, and structure (type) for each data element; eliminate duplication.
 Then map the data model elements (and types) back to their authoritative sources (data dictionaries, database schemes, forms, etc.) and record this mapping for reference.
 This mapping will likely become an critical resource to programmers who will implement information exchanges with the domain model and may have to trace back to the legacy data sources.

 ### Do not _boil the ocean_

-Model data components for real information requirements that are known to exist or that you know are necessary and are based on actual information scharing scenarios or use cases.
+Model data components for real information requirements that are known to exist or that you know are necessary and are based on actual information sharing scenarios or use cases.

 Do not create NIEM data components for every possible contingency or likelihood.
 Do not create components that might be nice-to-have or that are "likely" future requirements.